A collective of dedicated members

 Ajà Besler

-Ajà Besler has been the Executive Director of the Dialogue Network since 2021, following a career path in the Canadian Francophonie in the areas of youth, performing arts and language rights advocacy.
-A queer and disabled artist and activist, Ajà has a passion for social justice and the Francophonie.
-Originally from Edmonton, Ottawa is now home.
+Ajà Besler has been the Executive Director of the Canadian Foundation for Cross-Cultural Dialogue since 2021, following a career path in the Canadian Francophonie in the areas of youth, performing arts and language rights advocacy.
+A queer and disability artist and activist, Ajà has a passion for social justice and the Francophonie.
+Originally from Edmonton, Ottawa is now her adopted community.

 Catherine Carle

-Working at the Dialogue Network since 2013, Catherine is a graduate in Public Relations from La Cité College in Ottawa.
-Passionate about the performing arts and francophone culture, she brings her knowledge of the performing arts and the world of communications to the Dialogue Foundation and its projects.
+Working at the Dialogue Foundation since 2013, Catherine is a graduate in Public Relations from La Cité College in Ottawa.
+Passionate about the performing arts and francophone culture, she brings her knowledge of the performing arts and the world of communications to the Foundation and its projects.

 Patrick Pharand